ppebb/cosmo-gtk-template/README.md

 Please note that each stub defines global variables to contain references to the library functions, and should remain as defined within `main.c`.

-If you use Clangd, a script to generate `compile_flags.txt`, `gen_compile_flags.sh` is present.
+If you use Clangd, a script to generate `compile_flags.txt`, `gen_compile_flags.sh`, is present.
 Run it with the path to cosmopolitan (should contain an include folder).
 The generated compile_flags.txt should be *mostly* functional.

 ## Generating the Stub
 `generate.lua` in the root of this repository was used to generate the stub.
 If you can manage to make it work you can generate them yourself too.
 This requires lua >= 5.2 (for use of the goto keyword) [luafilesystem](https://github.com/lunarmodules/luafilesystem).